How to connect a custom email account to Woodpecker

 If you're connecting a custom email account (e.g. one that you have hosted on your own server) this guide will take you through the advanced setup process.

-This guide assumes that you have at least basic understanding of what a domain, DNS, SPF and DKIM are.
+This guide assumes that you have at least a basic understanding of what a domain, DNS, SPF, and DKIM are.
 If you're not sure what they taste best with, please take a moment to read about them, following the links for each.
 For more information about how to take care of your mailbox before connecting it to Woodpecker, please have a look at our article Deliverability: Introduction.

 IN THIS ARTICLE